siberianfox/tinygwiki/TinyG-Command-Line.md

 The list of uber-groups can be seen by asking for the system help screen using $h.

 ## Displaying Settings and Groups

-When typing in configs a '$' must be the first character of the line.
+When displaying or setting configs a '$' must be the first character of the line.
 Input is case insensitive.

-Configuration is non-moded; that is, configuration lines and Gcode blocks can be used without changing modes.
-However, it is not recommended to intermingle configs with Gcode blocks, as the EEPROM writes can interfere with step generation and serial transmission (interrupts).
-Please note: in some future release config commands that arrive during a gcode cycle may be rejected.
+_**A note about units**_

-_CAVEAT: At the current time because of various limitations of the Xmega we recommend waiting for each config command to send a response before sending the next command.
-This gives allows the system to persist the data to EEPROM, because during that interval the board cannot reliably receive serial input._
+_Settings can be displayed and entered in either inches or millimeters.
+All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
+Most of the examples below are in mm, but could just as easily be input in inches._

 To display a setting type $<the-mnemonic-for-the=setting-you-want-to-display>.
 It will respond with the value taken.
 For example: